11 of Ontario’s Most Jaw-Dropping Natural Landscapes

 Anyone who has driven the Trans-Canada Highway between Sault Ste.
 Marie and Thunder Bay knows that Lake Superior is best described as an inland sea.
 The best spot to experience this rugged, wild shoreline is in Pukaskwa National Park, located between the towns of Wawa and Marathon in Northern Ontario.
 Pukaskwa has something for everyone, from a peaceful drive-in campground with access to gorgeous sand beaches and easy hiking trails, to some of the wildest backcountry camping in the province.

 The Lake Superior coastline is fantastic for hiking.
-Book a water taxi with North Shore Adventures to access the southern trailhead of the 60-km Coastal Backpacking Trail.
+Book a water taxi with North Shore Adventures to access the southern trailhead of the 60-kilometre Coastal Backpacking Trail.
 The trail traces an isolated shoreline of beaches and stalwart headlands north to the Pukaskwa visitor centre, and ranks among the toughest—and most scenic—treks in Ontario.
 Intermediate backpackers can get a glimpse of the same type of scenery on the two- to three-day Mdaabii Miikna (“go to the shore”) trail.
-Meanwhile, fit day-hikers can follow a 7.5-km linear route through the boreal forest to an impressive suspension bridge atop a roaring gorge on the White River.
+Meanwhile, fit day-hikers can follow a 7.5-kilometre linear route through the boreal forest to an impressive suspension bridge atop a roaring gorge on the White River.

 • Of course, Lake Superior also offers outstanding wilderness paddling for experienced sea kayakers.
 The Coastal Paddling Route from Pukaskwa National Park headquarters at Hattie Cove, near Marathon, to Michipicoten River, near Wawa, takes 10 to 14 days for a typical group.
 Novice and intermediate paddlers can go guided with Naturally Superior Adventures, benefitting from great meals, expert leadership and local knowledge.